MGfoundation/mgcpp/README.md

 make install
 ```

+*DISCLAIMER* <br />
+Windows build is currently not supported because CUDA 9.1 doesn't support latest version of Visual Studio 15. <br />
+Windows support should be back when this issue is resolved. <br /> <br />
 On Windows, after installing all dependencies, execute the following on the Developer Command Prompt for VS 2017:

 ```shell
 git clone --recursive https://github.com/Red-Portal/mgcpp.git cd mgcpp